Ambergris Museum

 Ambergris Museum is a Mesoamerican archaeology museum in Belize.
 It houses ancient Mayan civilization artifacts.

 The Ambergris Museum opened in February 1998 in San Pedro Town, Belize.
 It covers the history of Ambergris Caye from early Mayan culture onwards.

+It is currently closed and its official website states that it will reopen if it receives sufficient donations (as of September 22, 2023).